Chris LeDoux: Tributes

 Garth Brooks performed the song on the 39th Annual CMA Awards on November 15, 2005, live from Times Square in New York City.
 Later that evening, LeDoux was honored with the CMA Chairman's Award of Merit, presented by Kix Brooks of Brooks & Dunn, to LeDoux's family.

 Friends have also collaborated to produce an annual rodeo, art show, and concert in Casper, Wyoming to honor LeDoux's memory.
 The art show features sculpture and sketches that LeDoux completed for friends; none of his works were ever officially exhibited before his death.
 However, LeDoux did have two pieces of sculpture that won awards while he was alive; it was more than just a hobby.

 To mark the second anniversary of LeDoux's death, in April 2007, Capitol Records released six CDs featuring remastered versions of 12 of the albums he recorded between 1974 and 1993.

 Artist and sculptor D. Michael Thomas created a one-and-a-half times life-size sculpture of Chris LeDoux during his 1976 World Championship ride on Stormy Weather.
 The statue, called "Good Ride Cowboy", is on display at the Chris LeDoux Memorial Park in his hometown of Kaycee, Wyoming.

-Son Beau LeDoux, himself a rodeo competitor, on July 24, 2007, spread his father's ashes over Frontier Park Arena during the annual Cheyenne Frontier Days rodeo:
+Son Beau LeDoux, himself a rodeo competitor, on July 24, 2007, spread his father's ashes over Frontier Park Arena during the annual Cheyenne Frontier Days rodeo.

-"It was something my family and I thought would be right to do because this was such a special rodeo to him. ...
-This has always been a special rodeo in my family.
-My dad rode here and came close to winning here a couple of times."

 The city in which LeDoux attended college, Casper, Wyoming, celebrates LeDoux each November with the Chris LeDoux Memorial Rodeo, a weekend event that includes an art show featuring a number of LeDoux's works, a PRCA rodeo, and a country music concert.

 In 2010, Robert Royston created One Ride, a music and dance production that tells the story of the rodeo cowboy.

-In 2011, country music artist Brantley Gilbert paid tribute to LeDoux in his single "Country Must Be Countrywide", with the line "From his Wranglers to his boots – he reminded me of Chris LeDoux.
+In 2010, country singer Luke Kaufman paid tribute to LeDoux in his song Broncin from the album Cowboy Baller, "Soakin' up tapes of Chris LeDoux".In 2011, country music artist Brantley Gilbert paid tribute to LeDoux in his single "Country Must Be Countrywide", with the line "From his Wranglers to his boots – he reminded me of Chris LeDoux.
 With that Copenhagen smile, Country must be countrywide."

 In 2021, a bronze statue of LeDoux was placed at Cheyenne Frontier Days in Frontier Park in his honor.
 It is a large statue sculpted by Buffalo sculptor D. Michael Thomas.
 It is titled Just LeDoux It.
-It was unveiled at the opening of Frontier Days, which celebrates its 125th anniversary.
-Frontier Days opened this year on July 23, after having missed last year due to Covid-19.
+It was unveiled at the opening of Frontier Days, during the celebration of its 125th anniversary.
 The statue displays LeDoux on a bucking bronc, and also depicts a guitar.
-Fellow musical artist Garth Brooks and Chris' son Ned LeDoux attended the unveiling.
+Fellow musical artist Garth Brooks and Chris's son Ned LeDoux attended the unveiling.

+From 2011 thru 2025, the town of Kaycee, Wyoming hosted Chris LeDoux Days, a festival held along Nolan Avenue featuring a rodeo and live music performances headlined by Chris's son, Ned.